bwoodsend/pytest-ordered/README.rst

 Welcome to pytest-ordered!
 ==========================

-A pytest plugin to control the order in which tests are run in.
+A pytest plugin to control the order in which tests are ran.

 ∘
 `MIT license <https://github.com/bwoodsend/pytest-ordered/blob/master/LICENSE>`_